richardguenther/eleventy-plain-starter-tea/readme.md

 2. To start development: `npm run dev`

 3. To build minified Files: `npm run build`
-    (css minify with "tailwindcss", html minify with "html-minifyer", js minify with "esbuild")
+    (css minify with "tailwindcss", html minify with "html-minifier", js minify with "esbuild")